sillydan1/aaltitoad/README.md

 (Model Agnostic Verification Engine) - This is a work in progress.
 I will likely abandon this project in 2 days.

 ## Compile
+First, make sure that you have initialized all git submodules.
 ```
 mkdir build && cd build
 cmake ..